“I like to think of mindfulness simply as the art of conscious living.” – Jon Kabat-Zinn

 If you experience breathing difficulties, focusing on your breath as an anchor may feel uncomfortable at first.
 Try focusing your attention on your belly rather than your nostrils, as this tends to feel calmer.
 Over time, focusing on your breathing will become more comfortable.

-For guidance on how to cultivate a regular meditation practice, read The New Habit Framework which outlines the 4 science-based steps of habit formation.
+For guidance on how to cultivate a regular meditation practice, check out our Habit Tracker and Planner which outlines the 4 science-based steps of habit formation.

 In Person Courses